top of page

 Karen believes the best way to care for collections is continuing education in the museum and anthropological professions by being a board member of the San Diego County Archaeological Society (SDCAS), attending classes at the Balboa Art Conservation Center (BACC), and various other workshops on collection care.
 She is constantly familiarizing herself with new tools and techniques including several collections management databases such as Collections Space, PastPerfect, EmbARK, Re:discovery, Microsoft Access, and FileMakerPro.

 Beyond her MCCG duties, Karen loves teaching.
-She is currently an ESL teacher through an online platform and is an Adjunct Lecturer of Anthropology at the San Diego City College.
-She has also become a coordinator for the California Archaeological Site Stewardship Program in which two-day workshops are conducted and led by Karen.
+She is an Adjunct Lecturer of Anthropology at San Diego City College and Mesa Community College.
+She has also become a coordinator for the California Archaeological Site Stewardship Program in which she leads and conducts two-day workshops.
 Through this program she is training new site stewards to help protect cultural resources throughout California.
 She is also a member of the Texas Archaeological Society and the Society for California Archaeology.
-Recently, Karen was approved to become a Peer Reviewer for the American Alliance of Museums to conduct site visits for MAP: Collections Stewardship Assessment and Accreditation.
+Karen is also a Peer Reviewer for the American Alliance of Museums, conducting site visits for MAP: Collections Stewardship Assessment and Accreditation.
 Along with Melanie, Karen has been honored as a Woman of Vision by Modern Luxury magazine.

 Curation Technician